Generalized flux trajectories: New insights into partially coherent Airy beams: Theory

 Physically, this effective velocity is the overall driving field that makes the intensity distribution of the partially coherent beam to disperse spatially along the transverse coordinate in one way or another, as the beam moves forward, depending on the degree of coherence of the beam.

-Taking into account the above findings, we may wonder about the expression of the transverse velocity field for the partially coherent beam when the latter is assumed to be a collection of random measures of the beam, $\psi: \{\psi_\nu\}$, instead of orthogonal field modes.
+Taking into account the above findings, we may wonder about the expression of the transverse velocity field for the partially coherent beam when the latter is assumed to be a collection of $M$ random measures of the beam, $\psi: \{\psi_m,\ {\rm for}\ m=1\ {\rm to}\ M\}$, instead of orthogonal field modes, where each realization $\psi_m$ is independent.
 Without loss of generality, we assume no bias in the measure of these realizations, so that all of them contribute equally to the CSD, which, in this case, will read as

 i.e., in terms of an average over beam realizations.
-Note that this description somehow resembles the description of an open quantum system in terms of its reduced density matrix within the quantum state diffusion picture\cite{diosi:JPA:1988,diosi:PLA:1988,gisin:JPA:1992,gisin:JPA:1993,breuer-bk:2002,percival-bk}, where the loss of coherence arises from the statistical averaging over realizations of the state system vector states (or, if projected onto a position basis set, the associated field amplitudes).
-Now, taking into account the decomposition \eqref{eq13} for the CSD, the beam amplitudes $\psi_i$ can be recast as linear combinations of field modes $\phi_n$, as
+Note that this description somehow resembles the description of an open quantum system in terms of its reduced density matrix within the quantum state diffusion picture \cite{diosi:JPA:1988,diosi:PLA:1988,gisin:JPA:1992,gisin:JPA:1993,breuer-bk:2002,percival-bk}, where the loss of coherence arises from the statistical averaging over realizations of the state system vector states (or, if projected onto a position basis set, the associated field amplitudes).
+Now, taking into account the decomposition (\ref{eq13}) for the CSD, we assume that the beam amplitudes $\psi_m$ can be recast as linear combinations of field modes $\phi_n$, as